-Shuffle Up: Robbie Ray puts it all together
+Starting pitcher ranks: Robbie Ray puts it all together in latest Shuffle Up

 I will not debate the injured pitchers.
 They’re ranked as a courtesy.
 If you know exactly when Syndergaard and Bumgarner are coming back and exactly how they’ll do, wonderful.
 Please share it with the rest of the class.

-I retain the right to tweak this list in the first day, and I’ll add comments in the overnight.
+I retain the right to tweak this list in the 24 hours.
 Game on.

 $36 Clayton Kershaw